efeelize/eng/kaiyan/shopping/comedy_festival.md

 # 3.Seattle International Comedy Competition
 > The Seattle International Comedy Competition dubs itself [自称] the “real Last Comic Standing.[《喜剧之王》]” It happens over 26 days[历时26天], includes 22 shows, and features more than 30 international comedians.

+# 4.Monty Python [n.巨蟒剧团] & hit and miss [碰巧的；偶然随意]
+> Monty python, so like, just like very classic British humor first came out in the 60s.but very famous and very influential, even now.
+We still talk about Monty python, it was one of the original sketch shows.

+> Which is like short little funny, like, scenes and yeah since then, everyone sort of says this was a big influence on that comedy.some people are really big fans of it, other people think just like it wasn't that great.we say it's hit and miss.
+So when it was good it was very good and then other times you just watching it and thinking why is this funny?This isn't funny.

 # II.humor
 > Every country has its own brand of jokes and humor.
 The British are known for sarcasm, irony, and jokes on dark topics.
 Americans enjoy this type of humor too, but American humor has its own flavor.